 European designs – flowers are placed in groups as if growing naturally rather than spread throughout the design and bright colours are often used.

 Hand Tied Posy – the stems are held in one hand whilst adding flowers and foliage with the other in a spiral effect.
 The finished posy is tied with string.
-The completed posy is then placed in water.

 In every trade or profession, certain tools are needed in order to do the job well.